kalbzero/angular_pokemon/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

+## PokeApi

+Using the (PokeApi V2)[https://pokeapi.co/docs/v2].

+In Assets have a insomnia JSON with requests.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.